-Powerhouse capability versus head is shown in Figure 6.2-2.
-Minimum- and maximum-operating heads for New Colgate Powerhouse are 344 ft and 560 ft, respectively.
+New Bullards Bar Minimum Flow Powerhouse capability versus head is shown in Figure 6.2-2.
+The nameplate minimum- and maximum-operating heads for the New Bullards Bar Minimum Flow Powerhouse are 335 ft and 560 ft, respectively.

 Figure 6.2-2.
 New Bullards Bar minimum flow powerhouse capability curve.